House of Fraser plans to close stores

-House of Fraser to close stores in reorganisation
+House of Fraser to close stores in bid to stay afloat

 House of Fraser plans to close stores as new owners look to turn around the department store chain.

-House of Fraser confirmed that Chinese retailer C.banner is taking a 51% stake in the firm, shifting control from previous Chinese owner Nanjing Cenbest.
+The retailer said China's C.banner, which also owns Hamleys, is taking a 51% stake, shifting control from another Chinese firm, Nanjing Cenbest.

-The retailer intends to launch a company voluntary arrangement (CVA) under which it is likely to close some stores and renegotiate rents on others.
+House of Fraser intends to launch a company voluntary arrangement (CVA), under which it is likely to close some stores and renegotiate rents on others.

-House of Fraser did not say how many stores are earmarked for closure.
+It did not say how many stores are earmarked for closure.

-The retailer currently has 59 stores in the UK and Ireland.
-There are more than 6,000 House of Fraser employees and 11,500 concession staff.
+House of Fraser has 59 stores in the UK and Ireland, more than 6,000 employees and 11,500 concession staff.

-"There is a need to create a leaner business that better serves the rapidly changing behaviours of a customer base," said Frank Slevin, chairman of House of Fraser.
+Frank Slevin, the chairman, said: "There is a need to create a leaner business that better serves the rapidly changing behaviours of a customer base.

 "House of Fraser's future will depend on creating the right portfolio of stores that are the right size and in the right location."

-House of Fraser's new owner, C.banner, is listed on the Hong Kong stock exchange and owns brands including toy retailer Hamleys.
+C.banner, which is listed on the Hong Kong stock exchange, is expected to raise about £70m by issuing new shares.

-The deal is expected to complete by the end of June, with Nanjing Cenbest continuing to own a significant minority stake.
+The deal is expected to complete by the end of June and Nanjing Cenbest will continue to hold a significant minority stake.

-Under Nanjing Cenbest's ownership, there were plans for a big expansion of House of Fraser in China.
+Under Nanjing Cenbest's ownership, there were plans for a big expansion of House of Fraser in China, but only one store materialised, in Nanjing itself.

-House of Fraser expects to make a formal CVA proposal during June, with a full restructuring in place by early 2019.
+The chain expects to make a formal CVA proposal next month, with a full restructuring in place by early 2019.

 A CVA is designed to help a struggling company to pay back a proportion of its debts over time.

-It involves a strict repayment scheme overseen by an insolvency practitioner and has to be approved by 75% or more in value of the firm's creditors.
+It involves a strict repayment scheme overseen by an insolvency practitioner and must be approved by at least three quarters of the firm's creditors.

 House of Fraser will hope to avoid the fate of department store chain BHS, which collapsed in 2016.